-Before I had even finished my story, I wanted to answer at least 2-3 of their objections in advance.
+Before I had even finished answering the “Walk me through your resume” question, I wanted to answer at least 2-3 of their objections in advance

 That way, the interview would turn into more of a “get to know you” session as opposed to a “grill you on whether you’re qualified and serious” session.

 The question about whether or not I really wanted to move to NYC was harder to “prove,” but I answered it by pointing out that I had a 6-month apartment lease, which would be up in 1 month, and that I was going through this process in anticipation of moving.

 I also said that moving to NYC would be critical since I was just starting out and had only worked in a regional office before.

 Q: That question tends to surprise people, but it will come up if you’re moving to another region like this.